-Ararat Gallery TAMA (Textile Art Museum Australia), was selected to take part in the innovative pilot project that will see up to 1200 items in its permanent collection digitally photographed.
-In turn, the gallery’s images will be uploaded to the Victorian Collections website for easier access to researchers, teachers and the general public.
+Ararat Gallery TAMA (Textile Art Museum Australia), was selected to take part in the innovative pilot project that will see up to 1200 items in the TAMA Collection digitally photographed.
+In turn, the Gallery’s images will be uploaded to the Victorian Collections website for easier access to researchers, teachers and the general public.

 The Gallery team would love to see the public participate in the project by attending the sessions.